EthenStrine/site/_posts/2019-04-11-percyshelly.md

 I 14 - *paradox* - the wind as both destroyer and creator because it tears off the leaves causing them to decay - it is only by the wind's power that seeds reach the ground to take root.
 II 23-25 - *imagery* - death imagery continues with "dying year" and "sepulcher"
 I 28 - *imagery* - "black rain," "fire," "hail" suggest violent, destructive scene.
 II 29-31 - *personification* - the force of the West Wind continues - it now disturbs the peaceful slumber of the sea.
+II 41-42 - *imagery* - implication of impending violence suggests awesome quality of the wind.